-I remember learning about the live chicken behind the roast and how sultanas are dried out in the field on drying racks.
+I remember learning about the live chicken behind the roast.
+And how sultanas are dried out in the field on drying racks.

 I remember learning to cook with both my parents at home at a young age and the freshness of homebaked cakes that would go stale if not finished in a couple of days.

-I remember having to wear jumpers and extra blankets in winter and picking the sunniest days to do the washing.
+Or having to wear jumpers and extra blankets in winter and picking the sunniest days to do the washing.

 I remember Mum mending and sewing and knitting and teaching me when the mood struck me to learn.

-I remember helping Dad fix engines and doing odd jobs around the home because just throwing things away wasn’t considered the automatic first option.
+I remember helping Dad fix engines and doing odd jobs around the home.
+Because just throwing things away wasn’t considered the automatic first option.

 This is not a nostalgic “things were better in the good old days” reflection.
-Simply memories of all the little actions that were taken for granted and led me to accept the Zero Waste Lifestyle I’m aiming for now.
+Simply memories of all the little actions that were taken for granted and led me to accept the switch to Zero-Waste Lifestyle I’m aiming for now.
 Without awareness of the environmental issues or doom and gloom that is often the focus, we were doing good things.
 Without the sense of need as a child, I still accepted that this was what we do because it brought joy and simplicity to our lives and that was good enough a reason.

 Yes, explain the reason if the question “why?” is raised but otherwise just go about your business doing good things.